ManticoreGamesInc/platform-documentation/src/faq.md

 ![Palm Tree](https://cdn.discordapp.com/attachments/651152898113142807/653639807678939156/unknown.png)

-> Here is a set of "retro" kitchen appliances our UI/UX guy was able to make in core - basically from primitives.
+> Here is a set of "retro" kitchen appliances our UI/UX guy was able to make in CORE - basically from primitives.

 ![Retro Kitchen Appliances](https://cdn.discordapp.com/attachments/651152898113142807/653641615490940928/unknown.png)